pulp/pulpcore/docs/workflows/signed-metadata.rst

    hardware cryptographic device.

 2. Create a signing script that accepts a file name as the only argument.
-The script needs to generate an ascii-armored detached GPG signature for that file.
+The script needs to generate an ascii-armored detached GPG signature for that file, using the key specified via the ``PULP_SIGNING_KEY_FINGERPRINT`` environment variable.
 The script should then print out a JSON structure with the following format.
 All the file names are relative paths inside the current working directory::